What We Do

 In 2020, we changed our name to Boys & Girls Clubs of La Porte County to demonstrate our commitment to exploring how we can best serve our entire community.
-In 2021, we expanded from three Clubs in Michigan City to five Clubs throughout La Porte County with the addition of new sites in Westville and Kingsford Heights.
+In 2021, we expanded from 3 Clubs in Michigan City to 5 Clubs throughout La Porte County with the addition of new sites in Westville and Kingsford Heights.
+In 2023, we added three new Clubs in the City of La Porte.
 Moving forward, we will continue to enhance the impactful programming we are already providing while also looking for opportunities to meet needs elsewhere in the county.
 We see unlimited possibilities for the future!

-At each of our 5 sites (Charles R. Westcott Club, Springfield Club Extension, Pine Club Extension, Westville Club and Kingsford Heights Club), members receive access to homework help, mentoring, sports and recreation programs, arts experiences, computer technology, community service opportunities and so much more.
-Our programs include the following.
+At each of our 8 sites (Charles R. Westcott Club, Springfield Club Extension, Pine Club Extension, Westville Club, Kingsford Heights Club, Lincoln Club, Kesling Club and Brighton Street Club), members receive access to homework help, mentoring, sports and recreation programs, STEAM enrichment, community service opportunities and much more.
+Our programs include the following: